doraemon542/SNKhallVoice/README.md

 ### User's Information
 ![ User's Information screenshot](client/public/image/ss10.jpg)

+# Steps to be followed before running the project:
+### Client:
+[ User's Information screenshot] .(client/public/image/ClientNpmInstall.jpg)

+Npm has to be installed and the dependency as shown in the screenshot will be visible.

 # Contact
 For any inquiries or contributions, feel free to reach out:
 - **GitHub**: